brarnaudovski/mentorship/rails/twitter_clone.md

  - Consider to use `git` to track the files/changes.
 In addition of `git`, create new repo in Github and attach this project to Github.
  - Create the controller and the views for the *Twitter* resource.
 If you know upfront what action you'll need in the controller, you may use the `rails generate controller` command to scaffold the controller and the views.

+Additional tasks:
+ - Add model validation for the tweets.
+We want the tweet *body* to be present, and to be maximum 140 character long
+ - Use CSS framework of your choice.
+You should continue with Bulma for start, and the UI design is up to you
+ - Create a new model called *Comment* with *commenter* and a *body* attributes, which should be in a relation with *Tweet*.
+One tweet can have many comments, and a comment belongs to a tweet.
+(Although in the real word, tweet comments are just a tweet, but let's stick with a different model). **Note**: A *comment* cannot exist in the DB if the associated *tweet* is deleted
+ - Add option to delete a comment.